 - Be respectful to your teacher, guest artists and peers at all times. - Maintain an inquisitive approach to your work. - Demonstrate consistent respect to the dance space and the art form. - Maintain a consistent, positive attitude and work ethic. - Always arrive dressed, on time, and ready to take class. - Be prepared with correct dance attire, hair off the neck and face, securely fastened, no jewelry.
 Long nails, fake nails, and nail extensions are not allowed as a matter of safety.
-Fingernails must be kept short. - For Performance, hair color should be a natural color.
+Fingernails must be kept short.

+- For Performance, hair color should be a natural color.
 Performing with any unnaturally colored hair will not be permitted.
-It is fine to color your hair or highlight your hair just do it in a color that is natural. - No street shoes in studios or use of socks in class socks can be used at the discretion of the teacher. - Bring your lock and lock all of your belongings in your locker. - Always have an extra set of appropriate dance wear. - No gum, food or drinks, (except water) in the dance studios and changing areas. - Maintain an "A" or "B" in all dance classes with exceptional or satisfactory Work Ethic and Citizenship grades. - Do not disrupt class with tangential conversation. - For early dismissal, see protocol above.
+It is fine to color your hair or highlight your hair just do it in a color that is natural during performance times. - No street shoes in studios or use of socks in class socks can be used at the discretion of the teacher. - Bring your lock and lock all of your belongings in your locker. - Always have an extra set of appropriate dance wear. - No gum, food or drinks, (except water) in the dance studios and changing areas. - Maintain an "A" or "B" in all dance classes with exceptional or satisfactory Work Ethic and Citizenship grades. - Do not be disruptive in class.. - For early dismissal, see protocol above.
 Classroom teacher must be acknowledged and give permission for the dancer to leave the room. - Never use vulgar language. - If you are ill or injured, immediately inform the teacher and email the Department Chair. - Never sit out unless ill or injured with a written excuse from parent/guardian or doctor's note.
-Your teacher must understand the reason for your sitting out. - Cell phones will be locked in lockers at all times and are not allowed in the dance studios unless required for composition class. - No photographing or videotaping in changing areas or in the dance studios. - Address the Dept. Chair about concerns that could affect your ability in class.

-- Be mindful as you walk through the hallways, college classes are in session.
-The King Hall roof (and any other rooftop) is completely off limits. - We are guests of Cal State LA, and must take care of the dance facilities, which include the studios, restrooms, changing areas and hallways.
+Your teacher must understand the reason for your sitting out. - Cell phones will be locked in lockers at all times and are not allowed in the dance studios unless required for composition class. - No photographing or videotaping in changing areas or in the dance studios. - Address the Dept. Chair about concerns that could affect your ability in class. - Be mindful as you walk through the hallways, college classes are in session.
+The King Hall roof (and any other rooftop) are completely off limits. - We are guests of Cal State LA, and must take care of the dance facilities, which include the studios, restrooms, changing areas and hallways.
 Take all of your belongings with you at the end of the day.

 Parents are encouraged to contact the Dance Dept. Chair if there are any questions or concerns.
-The emails for the Interim Dance Co-Chairs are kershner\alexa@lacoe.edu and eddy\fiona@lacoe.edu.
-Parent orientation and dance meetings in August and Parent Conferences in October are excellent opportunities to communicate with the department.
+The email for the Dance Chair, Natasha Diamond-Walker, is ndiamondwalker@lachsa.net or Diamond_Natasha@lacoe.edu.
+Parent orientation and yearly dance meetings are excellent opportunities to communicate with the department.
+Stay tuned!